 - Domestic cat and dog nutrition

-Dr. Whitehouse-Tedd has previously supervised students involved in field research in South Africa, investigating the efficacy of livestock guarding dogs as a method of non-lethal predator control, as well as students investigating a variety of student projects in South Africa, China, Europe and the UK.
-Opportunities to carry out postgraduate research towards an MPhil / PhD exist in captive and free-ranging carnivore species, specifically human-carnivore interactions (including conflicts).
+Dr. Whitehouse-Tedd has previously supervised students involved in field research in South Africa, investigating the effectiveness of livestock guarding dogs as a method of non-lethal predator control, as well as students investigating a variety of conservation topics in South Africa, China, Europe and the UK.
+Opportunities to carry out postgraduate research towards an MPhil / PhD exist in mammalian and avian carnivore species, specifically human-carnivore interactions (including conflicts).
 Further information may be obtained from the NTU Graduate School.

-- Reviewer for Research in Veterinary Science, Journal of Zoo & Wildlife Medicine, Journal of Animal Physiology and Animal Nutrition, International Zoo Yearbook, Journal of Equine Veterinary Science, and Zoo Biology
+- Reviewer for Ecology & Evolution, Microorganisms, Folia Zoologica, Research in Veterinary Science, Journal of Zoo & Wildlife Medicine, Journal of Animal Physiology and Animal Nutrition, International Zoo Yearbook, Journal of Equine Veterinary Science, and Zoo Biology

 - Invited author on the 2015 revisions to the Cheetah Species Survival Plan Animal Care Manual (nutrition), and contributor to the 2017 EAZA Best Practice Guidelines for Cheetah (nutrition).